Krivik/KrivikRepository/README.md

 For connection of the node with the UniPi device is required to install on the UniPi device the EVOK utility in version 2.0 or higher.
 See <a href="https://github.com/UniPiTechnology/evok">UniPi GitHub</a> for more information.

+For connection - node and the UniPi device - use the websocket node which is set as `connect to` on the adress ws://[adress of the UniPi device]/ws.

 ## Pre-requisites

 The Node-RED-Dashboard requires <a href="https://nodered.org">Node-RED</a> to be installed.